It’s raining, it’s pouring, your basement is… moulding?

-With the help of a reliable concrete floor sealer, your basement floors can be protected against the damp while preventing long-term water damage.
+With the help of damp proof paint and a reliable concrete floor sealer, your basement floors can be protected against the damp while preventing long-term water damage.

 Before sealing your floor, it’s important to check how damp the concrete is first.
 For a concrete floor sealer to be effective, it has to be applied to a clean, dry floor.

 Start by cleaning your basement floors thoroughly to remove all dirt.
 Give your basement a good sweeping and then follow up the process with a mop.